tomutanyi/alx-low_level_programming/README.md

-Tasks to be run in C:
+Tasks to be run in C.: